 Is It Safe to Take Lexapro and CBD Together?

-Taking CBD alongside Lexapro may increase the amount of antidepressant in your body.
-You might assume this is a positive thing, but it significantly increases the risk of harmful side effects if you take the two together.
+Taking CBD alongside Lexapro may increase the amount of antidepressants in the body.
+One might assume this is a positive thing, but it significantly increases the risk of harmful side effects if taken together.

-The Depression Alliance recommends that anyone wanting to try CBD for depression stop taking their medication first and then make the switch.
-However, it is essential that you do this gradually, carefully, and under the supervision of your doctor.
+The Depression Alliance recommends that anyone wanting to try CBD for depression should stop taking their medication first and then make the switch.
+However, it is essential that one does this gradually, carefully, and under the supervision of a doctor.

-Stopping taking your antidepressant medication suddenly can cause your original symptoms to return.
-You may also experience withdrawal symptoms, including:
+Stopping an antidepressant medication suddenly can cause the original symptoms to return.
+One may also experience withdrawal symptoms, including:

 - Mood changes